stymiee/email-validator/README.md

 ## Requirements

-- PHP 7.4 or newer
+- PHP 7.4 or newer (v1.1.4 will work with PHP 7.2 or newer)

 ## Installation